Jzukas125/Obsidian-Notes/CyberSecruity/Certifications/Security+/CompTIA Security+ Practice Tests/Chapter 1 Domain 1.0 General Security Concepts.md

 C. A KMS
 D. A CSR

 A KMS, or key management system, is a solution that allows you to safely store and manage secrets like keys and certificates.
 Centralizing a KMS allow organizations to effectively manage their secrets, including tracking their life cycle and rotation.
-A TPM is used for hardware security on physical systems, a CA is a certificate authority used to create
+A TPM is used for hardware security on physical systems, a CA is a certificate authority used to create and sign certificates, and a CSR is a certificate signing request.

+# 71-80
+71. A
+72. D
+73. B
+74.